EU AI Act Compliance Guide: What Insurance, Fintech, and Healthcare Companies Must Do Before August 2026

 • You need to stand up monitoring, explainability, and audit infrastructure from scratch

 This is the kind of work we do at Softermii.
 Our AI development team has been deploying AI systems in regulated industries since 2014, and our APEX platform was built with governance layers, audit trails, human oversight mechanisms, and bias testing as core architectural components — not add-ons.
+We guarantee no more than 15% deviation on scope and timeline.
+That matters when you're working toward a regulatory deadline that doesn't move.
+See our AI agent development cost breakdown for detailed pricing on compliance-ready builds.

 Build Compliant AI — Not Retroactive Fixes